gravitational/careers/challenges/sre/challenge.md

 * Create a configurable Helm chart for the service
 * Include production-level packaging for this service, including but not limited to: Deployment, Role, RoleBinding, ServiceAccount, and Service
-* Upgrading the Helm chart should not result in unavailability of the HTTP API portion of the service.
+* Upgrading the Helm chart should not result in unavailability of the gRPC API portion of the service

 # Guidance